 The probe indirectly led to a private civil RICO suit filed on November 1, 2011 against John Coli Sr., other family members, and Local 727.
 The plaintiff, SCI Illinois Services Inc., a unionized Chicago-area provider of funeral services, alleged that local officials had been ripping off the company’s health, pension and education plans.
 It was no coincidence, noted the complaint, that three of the four appointed trustees of these plans were Coli family members.
-The plaintiffs alleged that the union created “a scheme to defraud and extort” money from SCI by wildly inflating the value of scheduled payments to the benefit funds.
-During April 2004-April 2008, the plaintiff settled seven separate lawsuits with the defendants for amounts far exceeding the sums owed.
+The lawsuit alleged that the union created “a scheme to defraud and extort” money from SCI by wildly inflating the value of scheduled benefit contributions.
 The lawsuit read:

 Defendants have conspired to and have falsely and intentionally inflated audits relating to how much was owed to the Local 727 Funds, continually abusing the legitimate audit process year after year to extort as much money as possible from Plaintiff for the Funds.